QuaSi-Software/Documentation/docs/resie_operation_control.md

 # Operation and control

-An important part of what makes Resie's simulation model different from similar tools is how the control of energy system components is handled.
+An important part of what makes ReSiE's simulation model different from similar tools is how the control of energy system components is handled.
 Actualized energy systems, as they are built in real buildings, have a complex control scheme that also incorporates aspects that are not part of the model, such as hydraulic components.
 This in turn requires that these complex control schemes can be modeled as close to reality as possible while staying inside the fundamental model of energy balances.

-## Control behaviour
+## Control behavior

 The calculations for control have been decoupled from those of energy processing, so that processing can work as a function depending on the result of the control.
 In the simplest case, control turns components on and off, but the implementation of various components might take many more cases into account.
 The latter already is arbitrarily complex[^1], so the former must be as well.